appliedblockchain/ab-website/_projects/cygnetise.md

     <p>Applied Blockchain proposed decentralising control and building the authorised signatory database on a private blockchain.</p>
     <p>Applied Blockchain delivered an end-to-end solution from ground-up, where the signatory lists are managed and shared via a smart blockchain contract.
 The platform was designed to reduce admin work for the user, and to simplify collating and editing of the database.</p>

-results:
-    Cygnetise’s successful implementation of their product to enterprises and startups has made processes more efficient, transparent and cost-effective.

 example:
     '<p class="body--bold">The platform enables the following:</p>
     <ul>